Bethlem Royal Hospital: Foundation

 The hospital was founded in 1247 as the Priory of the New Order of our Lady of Bethlehem in the city of London during the reign of Henry III.

 It was established by the Bishop-elect of Bethlehem, the Italian Goffredo de Prefetti, following a donation of personal property by the London alderman and former sheriff, Simon FitzMary.
-The original location was in the parish of St. Botolph, Bishopsgate's ward, just beyond London's wall and where the south-east corner of Liverpool Street Station now stands.
+The original location was just beyond London's wall, in the parish of St Botolph-without-Bishopsgate, which for civil purposes was coterminous with the Bishopsgate Without area.
+The hospital was located where the south-east corner of Liverpool Street Station now stands.
 Bethlem was not initially intended as a hospital, in the clinical sense, much less as a specialist institution for the insane, but as a centre for the collection of alms to support the Crusader Church and to link England to the Holy Land.

 De Prefetti's need to generate income for the Crusader Church and restore the financial fortunes of his see had been occasioned by two misfortunes: his bishopric had suffered significant losses following the destructive conquest of Bethlehem by the Khwarazmian Turks in 1244, and his immediate predecessor had further impoverished his cathedral chapter through the alienation of a considerable amount of its property.
-The priory, obedient to the Church of Bethlehem, would also house the poor and, if they visited, provide hospitality to the bishop, canons, and brothers of Bethlehem.
+The priory, obedient to the Church of Bethlehem, also housed the poor and, if they visited, provided hospitality to the bishop, canons, and brothers of Bethlehem.
 Thus, Bethlem became a hospital, in medieval usage, "an institution supported by charity or taxes for the care of the needy".
 The subordination of the priory's religious order to the bishops of Bethlehem was further underlined in the foundational charter, which stipulated that the prior, canons, and inmates were to wear a star upon their cloaks and capes to symbolise their obedience to the church of Bethlehem.